Eritrean Navy

 The Eritrean Navy is a smaller branch of the Eritrean Defence Forces.
 It is responsible for the security of the entire coastline of Eritrea, more than 1,100 km, as well as the Eritrean territorial waters.

 History

 The Eritrean Navy of today is said to have been an outgrowth of the Eritrean Liberation Front's sea transport operations early in the Eritrean War of Independence.
 This continued as a part of the Eritrean People's Liberation Front (EPLF) after the split of the organizations.
 After the Second Congress of the EPLF an offensive force was proposed and created with a base in Sudan.

-These forces played a critical role at the Battle of Massawa when they sank several Ethiopian warships in the harbor.
+These forces played a critical role in the Second Battle of Massawa when they sank several Ethiopian warships in the harbor.
 At the close of the Eritrean War of Independence, the balance of the Ethiopian Navy was inherited by this naval force.